andhika18/countword/README.md

 # CountWord
-Count Word from doc, docx and pdf in php
+Count Word from doc, docx, txt and pdf in php

 # Install with composer
   ```php